vokegpu/ekg-ui-library/README.md

   );
 ```

-This example print outputs the name of task on terminal.
+This example print outputs the name of task in terminal.

 @copyright 2024 - Rina Wilk - VokeGpu
 ```